safe-global/safe-smart-account/certora/specs/properties.md

 ### Risk assessment

 -   nonce monotonicity, it can only increase by 1 after execTransaction call

 -   consistency of owner and module lists

 verify that `ownerCount` is in sync with the linked list. always circular - each address for which `isModuleEnabled` returns true should be a part of the list

 -   configuration changes to safe can only be done by the safe who can swap owner? module management who should be able to?

 who should be allowed to make contract do delegate calls? contract creator address specified by contract creator

 -   setup only be done once

 module states
 enabled
 cancelled
-checkNSignatures same as checkSignature N times - ?

 execTransactionFromModuleReturnData